mattatcha/terraform-provider-convox/docs/convox_syslog.md

 # convox_syslog

-The `convox_syslog` resource defines a Convox Syslog.
+The `convox_syslog` resource defines a Convox Syslog Resource.
+(Convox uses the noun "Resource" as well.
+So, this is a Terraform Resource describing a Convox Resource.)

 ## Example Usage